 Furthermore, it was observed that modern treatments of underlying etiologies may have prevented the development of catatonia in otherwise susceptible patients.

 A similar hypothesis considers that many cases of catatonia are related to ineffective treatment of affective disorders.

 Therefore, the decrease in hospital admissions for catatonia can be attributed to the increased efficacy of outpatient treatments for mood disorders.

-The discovery of effective treatments for affective diseases has evolved significantly in the last 60 years, the same time period in which a decrease in hospital admissions for catatonia was observed.
+The discovery of effective treatments for affective diseases has evolved significantly in the last 60 years, the same period in which a decrease in hospital admissions for catatonia was observed.